BRP Logo

 • the track itself with its protruding spike-like details.

 Overall, the element conveys the idea of traction.
-Off-road driving requires a special wheel design: specific tread patterns, strong track links, gears for the internal rotation of tracks, etc. Without such details, all-terrain vehicles and snowmobiles would be unable to move.
-Therefore, the logo includes the main structural features of the company’s transportation.
+Off-road driving requires a specialized wheel design: specific tread patterns, strong track links, gears for internal track rotation, etc. Without such details, all-terrain vehicles and snowmobiles would be unable to move.
+Therefore, the logo incorporates the main structural features of the company’s transportation operations.

 Font and Colors

-Black and white colors are associated with natural surfaces on which BRP machines move: earth and snow.
+Black and white are associated with the natural surfaces on which BRP machines operate: earth and snow.

-• Black – power, strength, high off-road capability, off-road terrain.
+• Black power, strength, high off-road capability, and off-road terrain.

-• White – northern snowy roads.
-Significantly, the letters are painted in white since the BRP division initially appeared, producing snowmobiles, and only in 2003 did the company come into existence.
-Therefore, this technique shows the historical evolution of the brand.
+• White northern snowy roads.
+Significantly, the letters are painted white because the BRP division initially produced snowmobiles, and the company came into existence only in 2003.
+Therefore, this technique illustrates the brand’s historical evolution.
 The color also speaks of inventions.
-The brand is distinguished by its engineering solutions and developments, funded with substantial resources—White – the company’s new life since 2003.
+The brand is distinguished by its engineering solutions and developments, which have been funded with substantial resources since the company’s rebirth in 2003.

-The logo’s contrast between white lettering and dark details indicates the difficult and dangerous roads BRP inventions help overcome.
+The logo’s contrast between white lettering and dark details underscores the difficulty and danger of the roads that BRP inventions help overcome.

 The gray color of the gear and logo outline hints at the metal, strength, and durability of the brand’s products.